William Henry Crocker: Personal life

-After the 1906 earthquake destroyed their San Francisco home, William relocated the family to a new home in Hillsborough (CA) in 1910.^{,} The grand estate was aptly named "New Place", now part of the Burlingame Country Club clubhouse.^{,} The buildings were designed by Lewis P. Hobart, the lavish gardens by Bruce Potter.
+After the 1906 earthquake destroyed their San Francisco home, Crocker relocated the family to a new home in Hillsborough, California in 1910.^{,} The grand estate was aptly named "New Place", now part of the Burlingame Country Club clubhouse.^{,} The buildings were designed by Lewis P. Hobart, the lavish gardens by Bruce Potter.
 Some of the fragile original lantern slides on glass of the property by Frances Benjamin Johnston, an artist of the era, have survived to this day.